rolczynski/Explainable-Sentiment-Analysis/article/article.md

 completed_task = nlp.postprocess(task, output_batch, predictions)
 ````

-Above is an example how to initialize the pipeline directly.
+Above is an example how to initialize the pipeline directly,
-We revise in code the discussed process by exposing what calling the pipeline does.
+and we revise in code the discussed process by exposing what calling the pipeline does under the hood.
 We try to omit a lot of insignificant details but one thing we would like to highlight.
 The sentiment of long texts tends to be fuzzy and neutral.
 Therefore, you might want to split a document text into smaller independent chunks, spans.